dlwls5201/MyAndroidArchitecture/README.md

 ## BasicSample

-This is the baseSample using github api<br>
+This is the basicSample using github api<br>
 http://api.randomuser.me/?results=10 that api provide 10 random github user.

+This Sample consist of MainActivity and DetailActivity<br>
-I make the recycler view using this api and also you can click like button in DetailView<br>
+I make the recycler view using this api in MainActivity and also you can click like button in DetailActivity<br>
 Like event effect MainActivity using RxEvent Bus

 ### Use Library